corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.3.3 Update merged mods:
     * Leader Traits: All Eligible Species Traits at 1.4.0
     * Leader Traits: Enhanced Randomisation at 1.1.0
+* 1.3.4 Update merged mods:
+    * Full Military Service for Battle Thralls at 1.5.1
+    * Retain Leaders from Integrated Subjects at 1.1.0